awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-kcl.md

 #### InitializeTask<a name="init-task"></a>

 The `InitializeTask` operation is responsible for initializing the record processor for the KCL application\.
-The logic for this operation includes getting a shard iterator from Kinesis Streams and initializing the record processor\.
+The logic for this operation includes getting a shard iterator from Kinesis Data Streams and initializing the record processor\.

 | Metric | Description |